Skip to main content

 • gameplay

-The gameplay of "Life Goes On" is characterized by its unique mechanic of using the corpses of fallen characters to solve puzzles, which adds a darkly humorous twist to the platforming genre.
-Players appreciate the intuitive controls and gradual introduction of new mechanics, which keeps the gameplay engaging and challenging without becoming overly frustrating.
-While some levels may feel repetitive or convoluted, the overall design is praised for its creativity, clever puzzle progression, and the balance between humor and gameplay complexity.
+The gameplay of "Life Goes On" is characterized by its unique mechanic of using the corpses of fallen characters to solve puzzles, which adds a darkly humorous twist to traditional platforming.
+Players appreciate the intuitive controls and gradual introduction of new mechanics, which keeps the experience engaging without becoming overly frustrating.
+While some find the gameplay occasionally repetitive or convoluted, the overall design is praised for its clever puzzles, steady difficulty progression, and entertaining humor, making it a fun and rewarding puzzle-platformer.

 • “The levels are generally all well put together and every few levels there's a new mechanic or obstacle added that changes how you interact with the levels.”